 The Wye Creek Track to Lake Alta is not an easy hike.
 But if you’re up for it, you’re in for a treat.

-If you haven’t done any hiking before, you’ll be better off with one of the other Queenstown hikes like up Queenstown Hill.
+If you haven’t done any hiking before, you’ll be better off with one of the other Queenstown hikes like Queenstown Hill or the Lower Wye Creek Track.

 Add in the fact that you’ll likely need to do either a key swap or utilise two cars among your group, and this is one of the South Island hikes you’ll want to prepare for a little bit.
 It’s not a walk you do on a whim…you can do that more on the Lake Alta Track from the Remarks skifield.